About Street Tree Planting

 Lagerstroemia indica

 The streets listed in this table will have a different tree species planted on each side of the street, because a smaller tree type has to be planted under the powerline (SAPN) side of the street.
-The streets in this table can vote on their preferred tree species for each side of the street.
+The streets in this table voted on their preferred tree species for each side of the street.

 Street Name